NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      <a href="#miss-clip">Miss Clip</a> variation.
+      <a href="#misclip">Misclip</a> variation.
 Through using the whiplash, you'll be able to instantly get put onto your rocket and if placed correctly, skips the trigger.
     </td>
     <td width="100px">
-      TBA (To Be Added)
+      1. Jump <br />
+      2. Shoot a frozen rocket, whiplash <br />
+      3. Dismount
     </td>
     <td width="200px">
       <video width="300" height="auto" loop controls muted>